Psychology

 Close-up of a blue illuminated energy core with smoke, creating a sci-fi atmosphere.Photo by Eury Escudero on Pexels

 Corner offices with windows aren’t just about views.
 Natural light delivers cognitive benefits that artificial lighting can’t match.
-Sunlight shifts constantly – intensity, angle, color.
+Sunlight shifts constantly in intensity, angle, and color.
 Your brain needs these timing cues.
 Static indoor lighting can’t provide them.

 Think about lunch breaks.
 Outside versus the break room.
 That refreshed feeling isn’t just fresh air.
 Natural light exposure improves memory retention more than standard indoor lighting.
 Your brain evolved under the sun.
 It still performs best with regular doses.